 - NCES announces plan to field a new financial aid data collection with state representative samples

 The 2017-18 National Postsecondary Student Aid Study, Administrative Collection (NPSAS:18-AC) will leverage administrative data from postsecondary institutions and the Department of Education to provide nationally representative financial aid estimates.
 It is designed to complement existing financial aid data collections to provide estimates on a 2-year cycle instead of the current 4-year cycle.
 Additionally, NCES anticipates that NPSAS:18-AC will have representative samples from most U.S. States.
 This design will allow researchers to generate state representative financial aid estimates and compare financial aid programs at the state level.
-Data collection is scheduled to occur in 2018 with associated products and publications to be released in 2019.
+Data collection is scheduled to occur in 2018 and 2019 with associated products and publications to be released by the end of 2020.

 - NCES Releases New Distance Learning Dataset Training (DLDT) Modules